Karen Schwarz

-Karen Susana Schwarz Espinoza (born 21 January 1981 in Callao, Peru) is a Peruvian model and ex-TV host.
+Karen Susana Schwarz Espinoza (born 21 January 1984 in Callao, Peru) is a Peruvian actress, former tv host and beauty pageant titleholder who was crowned Miss Peru Universe 2009 and represented her country at Miss Universe 2009.
 She was the co-host of Yo Soy.

 Career

 In 2011, Schwarz was part of the cast of the TV game show El último pasajero, hosted by Adolfo Aguilar, as one of the three "aire hostess".
 She also became representative, image and brand partner of Álika.

 In 2012, Schwarz represented Peru in Buenos Aires Fashion Week, as an ambassador for Sedal.
 She then became co-host of the reality show Yo soy, again with Aguilar on Frecuencia Latina.
 Months later, she began to host the show Espectáculos on the same channel.

 Schwarz continued as co-hostess of Yo Soy on Frecuencia Latina in 2013.
 She was to debut as an actress in the 2014 film Japy Ending.